The Erasmus Mundus programme awardstwo different Erasmus Mundus Doctorate fellowships to doctoral candidates:

 - For Category B fellowship holders, the doctoral candidate could not be located in the country in which has obtained his/her last university degree.

-In addition NanoFar consortium offers PhD scholarships funded by other sources (industry, universities, governments, etc, projects labelled 'LF').
+In addition NanoFar consortium offers PhD scholarships funded by other sources (industry, universities, governments, etc,).
 For these scholarships there are no general limitations on nationality or residence.